-It’s been a while since we had a good old mooch about someone else’s home and you’re in for a treat with property renovator and interior stylist Claire Botha’s family home today.
+It’s been a while since we had a good old mooch about someone else’s home and you’re in for a treat with interior designer Claire Botha’s family home.
 It’s definitely been a wait worthwhile, as it’s a home that’s been created through following her passion of interiors and it’s huge!!
 You might want to grab a cuppa and a packet of your favourite biscuits before you sit down to appreciate this amazingly renovated Edwardian home.

 An Edwardian Home With A Dose Of Cool – Real Home Tour of Claire Botha